Dan J. Harkey

 Avoid wasting time on others’ affairs unless they ask for help.

-Avoid giving unwanted advice and opinions, unless there is financial gain at stake.
+Avoid giving unwanted advice or opinions unless financial gain is at stake.
 It will zap our energy and focus.

 Giving or receiving unwarranted opinions is a sign of superficial relationships.